Whole Green Foods raises $2m to fight food waste - evokeAG.

 Processing the whole ingredient

-Before incorporating Whole in 2020, Nick and his co-founders, technology and food processing expert Cedric Cross and commercialisation and strategy advisor, Ivan Gustavino, spent three years designing, developing and de-risking the underlying technology – that’s now fully ready for commercialisation.
+Before incorporating Whole Green Foods in 2020, Nick and his co-founders, technology and food processing expert Cedric Cross and commercialisation and strategy advisor, Ivan Gustavino, spent three years designing, developing and de-risking the underlying technology.

 “We take the cereal, legume or fruit or vegetable and reduce it to a small enough particle size that we can introduce it to our soaking tank, in a wet process where it’s typically mixed with water but sometimes oil or alcohol,” explained Nick.